A Baby Boomer Guide to Fitness by Robert Bresloff [VIDEO/BOOK]

 Baby Boomer Fitness – Silver Sneakers Video

-Robert Bresloff is a Certified Personal Trainer, Fitness Therapist, Adaptive Fitness Specialist, a Specialist in Fitness for Older Adults and Endurance Trainer with The International Sports Sciences Association.
+Robert Bresloff is a Certified Personal Trainer, Fitness Therapist, Adaptive Fitness Specialist, Specialising in Fitness for Older Adults, and Endurance Trainer with The International Sports Sciences Association.
 He owned and operated, Total Fitness Concepts Inc for 10 years.
-He has written for Masters Athlete Magazine, The Waukegan News Sun and trade e-magazines and recently released his first fitness book, ‘The Baby Boomer’s Guide to Fitness”
+He has written for Masters Athlete Magazine, The Waukegan News Sun, and trade e-magazines and recently released his first fitness book, ‘The Baby Boomer’s Guide to Fitness”